DXLab on Macintosh

 de John K8AJS

-DXLab applications can be run on Macintosh computers with Intel processors using Mac OS X versions 10.6 (Snow Leopard) through 10.10 (Yosemite), running Windows in virtual machine software such as Parallels or VMware Fusion.
+DXLab applications can be run on Macintosh computers with Intel processors using Mac OS X versions 10.6 (Snow Leopard) through 10.13 (High Sierra), running Windows in virtual machine software such as Parallels or VMware Fusion

 If you're running Windows in a Virtual Machine using either Parallels or VMware Fusion, enable the right-click function for your mouse or trackpad in the Mac System Preferences window on the Mouse or Trackpad Preferences pane.
 In the Point & Click panel, be sure to check the Secondary Button checkbox to enable a true right-click on your mouse or trackpad.